Sadashiv/k8s/README.md

 ENV A B #export A=B
 RUN ls #Execute commands
 EXPOSE 80 443
-CMD ["nginx", "-g", "daemon off;"] # This will be performed when container is launched WORKDIR /app -> RUN cd /app
+CMD ["nginx", "-g", "daemon off;"] # This will be performed when container is launched.
+Basically we can overwrite command WORKDIR /app -> RUN cd /app
 #Volume attach -v.
 #VOLUME /var/run/mysql